 - Remove the SIM card from your iPhone if it uses one and keep it in a safe place.
 If your iPhone doesn't use a SIM card, contact your wireless service provider to suspend service.

 Pack your iPhone using the included packaging materials

 - Place your iPhone in the protective bag.
 Do not include your stereo headset, USB cable, power adapter, or other accessories.

-- Remove the shipping label from the box if you haven’t already done so.
-Place the protective packaging in the shipping box.
+- Place the protective packaging in the shipping box.

 - Seal the box with the tape provided, making sure the red, black, and white battery sticker is clearly visible on the outside of the box.

 Ship your iPhone to Apple